hjawad22/Pet-Furriendly/README.md

 ## Challenges
 - The main challenges all revolved around us diving into new-to-us backend technologies.
 This required careful consideration and planning due to our lack of prior knowledge in this area.
 The planning and implementing of this process took several days and extensive research, but ultimately proved successful in the end.
-- Deployment also proved a challenge, as we had learn to use a cloud deployment service and work through configuration issues.
+- Deployment for the backend also proved a challenge, as we had learn to use a cloud deployment service and work through configuration issues.

 ## Improvements
 For this project and the time frame given, the MVP or Minimal Viable Produce we mapped for ourselves was to establish and host a database, then build an application that would use that database to display the data, filter through it, and select and view individual pieces of data.